 Cataracts can be diagnosed through a comprehensive eye examination.
 A full examination and counselling process takes approximately 3 hours and may include:

-- Questions about your visual history, including any previous operations or injuries to your eyes.
+Questions about your vision history, including any previous operations or injuries to your eyes.
 This helps us work out what difficulties you are having with your vision and the effect on your day-to-day activities.

 At your first assessment you will meet our Orthoptist who will apply a dilating eye drop to each eye to enlarge the pupil.
 This will allow Dr Furness to get a clear view of the inside and back of your eye.
 These drops work for approximately 4-5 hours and will likely cause your vision to be blurry and light sensitive.
 As a result, driving is not recommended during this time.

-We may need to do other tests to determine the extent of the visual changes caused by the cataract and to check whether other eye diseases may limit your vision following cataract surgery.
+We may need to do other tests to determine the extent of the vision changes caused by the cataract and to check whether other eye diseases may limit your vision following cataract surgery.
 Using the information obtained from these tests, Dr Furness can determine if you have cataracts and advise you on options for treatment and which IOL (intraocular lens) is suited to your lifestyle needs.